 Recently the split squat in one form or another has come sort of the forefront due to a rather popular strength coach’s belief that the split squat (more specifically a rear foot elevated split squat) can and should replace back squatting for athletes.
 While I won’t go that far, the split squat can certainly be a useful movement in many situations.

-I would note that some lifters can use loads in the split squat that actually approach their back squat numbers, this is especially true if they actually squat to parallel or below; so the premise that a split squat automatically lightens the loads used or needed is not necessarily correct.
+I would note that some lifters can use loads in the split squat that actually approach their back squat numbers, this is especially true if they actually squat to parallel or below.
+I bring this up as the premise that a split squat automatically lightens the loads used or needed is not necessarily correct.
 There are two major reasons for this apparent contradiction: how can someone possibly use more weight in a single-leg movement than a double leg movement.

 The primary reason is that the range of motion on the split squat is lower than a parallel or full squat.
 So using a split squat so that you can use less weight may actually not have the desired effect.
 A secondary reason especially applies to tall lifters for whom low back fatigue/weakness or a massive sticking point in the middle tends to limit their back squat weights.
 By avoiding the weakest portion of the movement and taking the low back out of the movement, often heavier weights can be used in the split squat compared to a below parallel or full back squat.

 Of course, many if not all sports are done unilaterally (e.g. single leg alternating which is involved maximally) and an argument is sometimes made that one-legged work is more specific to sports for that reason.
-As I discussed in the article Squats vs. Leg Press for Big Legs – Q&A, the Aussie track team uses the one-legged leg press for this reason; it’s worth noting that it’s used in addition to heavy bilateral loading and I’m not really going to get into the specificity of training argument here.
+As I have discussed, the Australian track cycling team uses the one-legged leg press for this reason.
+I’d note that they also include heavy bilateral loading but that’s actually to train the core more than the legs.

 Sufficed to say that the split squat can be and is a useful movement and, as always, that means doing it correctly.
 So lets’ look at how to do it (and some of the common variants) correctly.